g-puleo/FYS-STK4155/PROJECT1/README.md

 2. 	`utils.py` is a tiny library of small functions we wrote to improve the readability of the code

-3. 	`plotting_functions.py` contains a series of functions which are utilized by main.py
+3. 	`plotting_functions.py` contains a series of functions which are utilized to display the results of tests using the Franke function.

 ## Aknowledgements